jina-ai/jina/docs/get-started/install/troubleshooting.md

 ## On Mac M1

+It is generally recommended using a conda environment on a Mac M1 and installing in particular `grpcio`, `protobuf` and `torch`  using `conda install`.
+See for more [Issue 4422](https://github.com/jina-ai/jina/issues/4422#issuecomment-1057663345).

 Some users may have difficulty to install Protobuf on MacOS from `pip`, you may try `brew install protobuf`.

 In general, some upstream dependencies do not yet have pre-built wheels for the M1 chip, so you are likely to encounter some issues during the install.
 In this case, you need to configure the development environment using [Rosetta2](https://support.apple.com/en-us/HT211861), including your terminal, `brew` and `python`.
 They must all be running under Rosetta2 instead of natively on M1.